 6. Building school camaraderie

 Build ties between grade levels at your school by partnering up a younger and an older student to work on a 3D printing challenge together.
-One school used the buddy system to let their older students shine and learn the value of being a good teacher, while another school used it help develop relationships between students and families within the school community.
+One school used the buddy system to let their older students shine and learn the value of being a good teacher, while another school used it to help develop relationships between students and families within the school community.
 This school had 840 members of the school community design their own 3D printed blocks to create a commemorative school sculpture- an amazing feat!
 A friendly school-wide 3D printing competition is also a great way to build school morale.
 Perhaps you could challenge your students to create a 3D designed and printed mascot for your school?

 7. Solving real-world problems